herlianal12/1_Plantago_contig_assembly/README.md

 **Step 4.
 Removing unwanted reads**

 I found that removing contaminants from PacBio raw reads helped me solve my contig assembly problem using Canu.
-We are interested in nuclear genome, so chloroplast and mitochondrial reads are considered unwanted reads. *Plantago* chloroplast genome can be found at https://www.ncbi.nlm.nih.gov/nuccore/MH205737.1/) and a mitochondrial gene is in here https://www.ncbi.nlm.nih.gov/nuccore/EU069524.1/).
+We are interested in nuclear genome, so chloroplast and mitochondrial reads are considered unwanted reads. *Plantago* chloroplast genome can be found at https://www.ncbi.nlm.nih.gov/nuccore/MH205737.1/ and a mitochondrial gene is in here https://www.ncbi.nlm.nih.gov/nuccore/EU069524.1/.
 Only one mitochondrial gene was found in the NCBI database.
-The mitochondrial genome is still not available in May 2021).
+The mitochondrial genome is still not available (October 2021).

 Creating index file
 ```